shoniko/blog/content/about-me.md

 +++
 title = "About me"
-date = "2020-01-14"
+date = "2020-10-08"
 +++

 Hi!
 My name is Oleksandr Paraska.
-Currently I work at eyeo, exploring different ways you can apply progress in machine learning to ad blocking.
-My wife, my son and I currently live in Bonn, Germany.
+Currently I am a CTO of Togal.ai, working on extracting structured information from construction floor plans.
+My wife, my two sons and I currently live in Bonn, Germany.